2023 Copa do Nordeste: Final stages

-Starting from the semi-finals, the teams will be seeded according to their performance in the tournament.
-The teams will be ranked according to overall points.
-If tied on overall points, the following criteria will be used to determine the ranking: 1.
+Starting from the semi-finals, the teams were seeded according to their performance in the tournament.
+The teams were ranked according to overall points.
+If tied on overall points, the following criteria would be used to determine the ranking: 1.
 Overall wins; 2.
 Overall goal difference; 3.
 Overall goals scored; 4.
 Fewest red cards in the tournament; 5.
 Fewest yellow cards in the tournament; 6.
 Draw in the headquarters of the Brazilian Football Confederation (Regulations Article 18).